 Young Adult Literature — pins that include suggestions for YA Lit to read at a later date, along with my YA literature reviews

-Books, Movies, and More (My Blog) – only pins that derive from my blog, in comparison to my other boards with resources found on Pinterest
+Books, Movies, and More (My Blog) – pins that derive from my blog (not focused on teaching)

 My Other Public Pinterest Boards

 Blogging Tips – pins with tips for new bloggers, bloggers who want to grow their audience, bloggers who want to monetize their blogs, etc.

 Social Media Marketing – pins for marketing blogs/books/other products on various social media sites like Instagram, Twitter, Facebook, etc.